genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 These are server-side criteria.
 If you include a **where** clause, the request is only processed if the criteria specified in the clause are met.
 For example, If you have an application that deals with derivatives that have parent and child trades, you can use a **where** clause to confine the query only to parent trades.

-Also you can use these clauses to focus on a specific set of fields or a single field.
+Also, you can use these clauses to focus on a specific set of fields or a single field.
 You can then use Java syntax, such as **contains**, or string/numeric operations.

 Finally, note that **where** clauses can also be used for permissioning.
-If only users with a specific ID are permitted to have access to this data, you could permission them here.
+If you want only users with a specific ID to have access to this data, you could permission them here.

-In the example below, we have a data server query based on on the existing ENHANCED_TRADE_VIEW, which filters results whose value is larger than 1 million.
+In the example below, we have a data server query based on the existing ENHANCED_TRADE_VIEW, which filters trades so that only those whose value is larger than 1 million are permissioned.

 ```kotlin
 dataServer {